lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ### Install dependencies

-Compiling and running the following softwares requires several tools; how they are installed depends on the Linux distribution.
+Compiling and running the following software requires several tools; how they are installed depends on the Linux distribution.
 We are going to focus the commands for Ubuntu based systems.
-Nevertheless, installations using ```conda``` or ```pip``` should be the same to any Linux distribution.
+Installations using ```conda``` or ```pip``` should work for any Linux distribution.

 Before starting the softwares install we should garantee some dependencies by running the next line: